 This finding is consistent with Basir et al. (2022), who stated that the increase in specific body weight of shrimp fed with moringa-supplemented diets indicates denser and more efficient tissue growth.
 This is attributed to the presence of bioactive compounds in moringa leaves, such as flavonoids, tannins, and saponins, which help improve digestion efficiency and nutrient absorption.
 As a result, most of the energy from the feed is allocated to the growth of structural tissues, directly contributing to the increase in specific weight.

-3.3 specific growth rate of length
+3.3 Specific growth rate of length

 The ANOVA test results showed a significant difference (p < 0.05) in specific length growth rate due to the addition of moringa leaf powder to the feed.
 Duncan’s post-hoc test showed that P1 (positive control) was significantly different from P3 (2%), P4 (4%), and P5 (6%), but not from P2 (negative control).
 The highest specific length growth rate was found in P5 (6%) at 2.3%, and the lowest in P2 (negative control) at 1.6%.